Safepass with Blocklaying

 This course will provide the applicants with the skills, knowledge and attitudes that will enable them to work on construction sites without being a danger to themselves or others.

-This course is scheduled to run 2 evenings a week, Tuesday and Thursday from 7pm to 10pm for 10 weeks.
+This course is scheduled to run 2 evenings a week, Monday and Tuesday from 7.00 pm to 10.00 pm for 10 weeks.

 Fees apply to all part-time programmes.